ivkuznetsov/SharedUIComponents/README.md

 ## Collection and Table

 CollectionView and TableView model driving wrappers.
-The wrappers support empty state view and animated reload, both have similar interface, and crossplatofrm supprt between iOS and macOS.
+The wrappers support empty state view and animated reload, both have similar interface, and crossplatofrm support between iOS and macOS.

 Let's make model and collection cell: